awsdocs/amazon-redshift-management-guide/doc_source/generating-iam-credentials-user-and-groups.md

 1. Log in to your Amazon Redshift database and create a database user using [CREATE USER](https://docs.aws.amazon.com/redshift/latest/dg/r_CREATE_USER.html) or alter an existing user using [ALTER USER](https://docs.aws.amazon.com/redshift/latest/dg/r_ALTER_USER.html)\.

 1. Optionally, specify the PASSWORD DISABLE option to prevent the user from using a password\.
-When a user's password is disabled, the user can log on only using temporary IAM user credentials\.
-If the password is not disabled, the user can log on either with the password or using temporary IAM user credentials\.
+When a user's password is disabled, the user can log on only using temporary credentials\.
+If the password is not disabled, the user can log on either with the password or using temporary credentials\.
 You can't disable the password for a superuser\.

+   Users need programmatic access if they want to interact with AWS outside of the AWS Management Console\.
+The way to grant programmatic access depends on the type of user that's accessing AWS\.

+   To grant users programmatic access, choose one of the following options\.
+****
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/redshift/latest/mgmt/generating-iam-credentials-user-and-groups.html)

    The following example creates a user with password disabled\.